-- 1. To determine if the relief association took appropriate corrective action to address the finding contained in our prior audit report. - 2.
-To determine if the relief association complied with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds.

-Our audit was limited to the areas related to the objectives identified above and was not, nor was it required to be, conducted in accordance with Government Auditing Standards issued by the Comptroller General of the United States.
+The objective of the audit was to determine if the relief association complied with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds.
+Our audit was limited to the areas related to the objective identified above and was not, nor was it required to be, conducted in accordance with Government Auditing Standards issued by the Comptroller General of the United States.

 Relief association officers are responsible for establishing and maintaining effective internal controls to provide reasonable assurance that the relief association's administration of state aid and accumulated relief association funds complies with applicable state laws, contracts, bylaws, and administrative procedures, including the safeguarding of assets.
 Relief association officers are responsible for complying with applicable state laws, contracts, bylaws, and administrative procedures.
-It is our responsibility to perform procedures to obtain sufficient, appropriate evidence to the extent necessary to satisfy the audit objectives.
+It is our responsibility to perform procedures to obtain sufficient, appropriate evidence to the extent necessary to satisfy the audit objective.
 We believe that our audit provides a reasonable basis for our conclusions.

-We were not able to obtain an independent confirmation of the cash balance directly from the financial institution.
-Therefore, while the relief association provided bank statements that indicated that, as of December 31, 2023, the relief association had a cash balance of \$9,545, we were not able to verify this cash balance.
+We were not able to obtain an independent confirmation of a portion of the cash balance directly from the financial institution.
+Therefore, while the relief association provided copies of bank statements that indicated that, as of December 31, 2023, the relief association had a cash balance of \$164,159, we were not able to verify a portion of this cash balance.

-Based on our audit procedures, we conclude that, except for the effects, if any, of the matter described in the preceding paragraph, for the period January 1, 2021, to December 31, 2023:

-- The relief association took appropriate corrective action to address the finding contained in our prior audit report. - The relief association, in all significant respects, complied with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds, except as noted in the finding listed below and discussed later in this report.
+Based on our audit procedures, we conclude that, because of the significance of the matter described in Finding No. 1 below and discussed later in this report and the effects, if any, of the matter described in the preceding paragraph, the relief association did not, in all significant respects, comply with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds, collectively as a whole, for the period January 1, 2021, to December 31, 2023.
+Therefore, the relief association may be subject to the potential withholding of its future state aid distribution, as discussed in the Potential Withhold of State Aid section of this report.

+Finding No. 1 - Inappropriate Ownership Of Rescue Vehicle

-Finding - Inadequate Minutes Of Meetings And Relief Association Bylaws
+Finding No. 2 - Inadequate Minutes Of Meetings And Relief Association Bylaws

-The contents of this report were discussed with the management of the relief association and, where appropriate, their response has been included in the report.
+The contents of this report were discussed with the management of the relief association and, where appropriate, their responses have been included in the report.
 We would like to thank the relief association officials for the cooperation extended to us during the conduct of the audit.